-There are plenty of bosses in Destiny and it’s many expansions.
+There are plenty of bosses in and it’s many expansions.
 From huge Servitors with the power to pull you close to large alien kings who want nothing more than to claim your very soul.
-Some were straight forward fights where the strongest gun won, but others were as much a test of wits as they were a challenge to your gear score.
+Some were straightforward fights where the strongest gun won, but others were as much a test of wits as they were a challenge to your gear score.
+The Best Destiny Bosses

-Valus Ta’aurc is the most frustrating boss of Destiny Year One.
+Valus Ta’aurc is the most frustrating boss of Destiny bosses Year One.
 The developers became much more creative later on, but it didn’t show during this particular fight.
 The Best Destiny Bosses Destiny bosses 2 review

 Aksor, Archon Priest is one powerful bullet sponge.
-This made for one of the most drawn out fights of Destiny Year One, and prompted players to look for ways where they can just sit and shoot.
+This made for one of the most drawn out fights of Year One and prompted players to look for ways where they can just sit and shoot.

-The Undying Mind is a challenge, we’ll grant it that much, but it requires little strategy.
+The Undying Mind is a challenge, we’ll grant it that much, but it requires a little strategy.
 As long as you have a lot of bullets, this fight is fairly simple.
+The Best Destiny Bosses

-Chasing Taniks through his ship was engaging, but he falls short of some of the more creative offerings in Destiny.
+Chasing Taniks through his ship was engaging, but he falls short of some of the more creative offerings in Destiny bosses.
 Still, he is one intimidating son of a gun, and you want to approach him cautiously.
+The Best Destiny Bosses

 Thalnok would’ve placed higher in this ranking if only he brought something a little more original to the table.
 Still, the challenge of facing a Crota wannabe in a tight space is a good test of skills.